junxit/us-congress-bills-112/metadata.md

 - 2012-04-17 — Introduced in House
 - 2012-04-17 — Introduced in House
 - 2012-04-17 — Referred to the House Committee on Oversight and Government Reform.
+- 2012-04-18 — Committee Consideration and Mark-up Session Held.
+- 2012-04-18 — Ordered to be Reported (Amended).
+- 2012-06-15 — Placed on the Union Calendar, Calendar No. 383.
+- 2012-06-15 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+112-535.
+- 2012-06-15 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+112-535.